Mufacoderz/Mufacoderz/README.md

 </h1>

 Welcome to my GitHub profile!
 I am a 20yo information systems student, located in Kutai Kartanegara, East Kalimantan, Indonesia.
 Passionate about Fullstack, GenAI & Web3 Development.
 👨‍💻 Coding enthusiast on a mission to craft cool and modern web applications with AI Integration.
-Let's build something awesome together!

 ## 👨‍💻 About Me